 Since the launch of the public beta in May over 7.9 million records have been viewed with 3.3 million sharing codes created and over 1.2 million licence checks completed.

-Further usability testing is planned and we’ll be talking to and visiting the companies who took part in our private beta to gather further insight and improve the service.
+Further usability testing is planned.
+We’ll be talking to and visiting the companies who took part in our private beta to gather further insight and improve the service.
 Sessions like these allow us to design our services to be the best they can be.

 Keep an eye on our blog for updates and service improvements.